TholetiConsultancyServices/LloydsIOSTechTest/README.md

 ## Summary of implementation details:

+-  This App is about showing movie list & movie details from open movie database using the public API https://api.themoviedb.org/3.

 - Developed the App using Xcode 12 and Swift 5.

 - Promise third party library is used.